v-sbradley/bacx-pr/topics/delete-rename.md

 ## Deleting topic files

-Deleting a topic in GitHub mean that any existing links to the topic will error on docs.microsoft.com.
+Deleting a topic in GitHub will cause any existing links to the topic to error on docs.microsoft.com.
 To give customers a better experience, we can put redirections in place.

 There are also localization considerations with deletions.
-If a file is out for localization when it is deleted, the localization handback with fail.
+If the deleting isn't coordinated correctly, the localization handback can fail.

-Here is the best practice for deleting a file.
+Follow this process for deleting a file.

- -  Writer/Editor updates TOC, planned features, change history, and any other topics referencing the removed content.
+ 1. Writer/Editor updates TOC, planned features, change history, and any other topics referencing the removed content.
 They then coordinate the appropriate reviews and push the changes to "master"
    > [!NOTE]
    > These changes can be pushed live at any time.
 They will effectively hide the removed content from users.
 Actually deleting/renaming the topic needs to be timed with localization.
- -	Writer/Editor opens TFS item, using [this template](https://dynamicscrm.visualstudio.com/OneCRM/CRM.Internal.CPub.ContentEngineering/_workitems/create/Task?templateId=5f40a615-c903-4905-9240-2c720bd56075&ownerId=b9f83a31-db17-49e3-848b-c891c5b1e1c1), for CE listing topics to delete, and redirection target for each deleted topic
+ 2. Writer/Editor opens TFS item, using [this template](https://dynamicscrm.visualstudio.com/OneCRM/CRM.Internal.CPub.ContentEngineering/_workitems/create/Task?templateId=5f40a615-c903-4905-9240-2c720bd56075&ownerId=b9f83a31-db17-49e3-848b-c891c5b1e1c1), for CE listing topics to delete, and redirection target for each deleted topic
- -	CE coordinates timing with localization
+ 1. CE coordinates timing with localization
- -	CE deletes topic(s), and implements redirect(s) in a working branch
+ 1. CE deletes topic(s), and implements redirect(s) in a working branch
- -	CE opens PR from working branch to "master", adds Writer/Editor as reviewer
+ 1. CE opens PR from working branch to "master", adds Writer/Editor as reviewer
- -	When approved by Writer/Editor, CE merges to "master" and deletes working branch
+ 1. When approved by Writer/Editor, CE merges to "master" and deletes working branch

 ## Renaming a topic file